JorisKok/chinesedaily/README.md

 Daily chinese sentence source from frappantchinees.nl via yahoo news Taiwan or Anki HSK 2012 deck depending on the difficulty selected

+Any problems or feature request?
+Leave a message here via the issue page.